ICE: Criminal immigrants freed because of COVID going back to crime

 “We were firm in our warning that these releases would impact public safety, and unfortunately, it did not take long for some of these criminal aliens to reoffend,” said acting ICE chief Tony H. Pham.
 “This proves that many of these aliens are recidivist offenders who should not have been released in the first place.”

-ICE said in October that it had to release the migrants from its Adelanto facility in California after Judge Terry J. Hatter, a Carter appointee to the bench, ruled that the facility was too packed for safety during the COVID crisis.
+ICE said in October that it had to release the migrants from its Adelanto facility in California after Judge Terry J. Hatter, a President Carter appointee, ruled that the facility was too packed for safety.

 The facility, which can hold nearly 2,000 people usually, had fewer than 800 people, all of them considered must-detain cases by ICE.
 But Judge Hatter ordered 50 releases a day until the number was cut to 475 people or fewer.